budhitha/syncPulse-p2p-system/README.md

 - `UNREG`: Unregister a node.
 - `JOIN`: Notify neighbors when joining the network.
 - `LEAVE`: Notify neighbors when leaving the network.

 ---
+## Troubleshooting

+- **Flask API Not Responding**: Ensure the Flask server is running on port 4000.
+- **Port Conflicts**: Check for conflicting processes using netstat and update the configuration if needed.
+- **No Plots Displayed**: Ensure plot_cdf is called after metrics are populated in integration_test.py.

+---